Bluetooth Phased-array Aided Inertial Navigation Using Factor Graphs: Experimental Verification: Results and discussion

 \subsection{BLE angular measurements and RTK range}

 The estimation error for NED position and attitude in the handover case to BLE angular measurements and RTK range are shown in \tabref{tab:angle_range_rmse} and \figref{fig:error_plots_angle_range}.
 We observe comparable performance across the board for position.
-The Down-position is consistently well-estimated, with the FGO configurations achieving equivalent or marginally better performance in all segments.
-We generally observe good estimation of the NE-error, albeit with a higher uncertainty for FGO with Tukey than the other configurations shortly after the handover.
-Given that this is one of the problematic areas, it is reasonable to assume that Tukey has set the influence of some of the measurements to (near)-zero, so an increased uncertainty is to be expected.
-Similarly, when considering the benchmark ESKF, we observe some spikes in the NE-estimate in segment 1, likely due to measurements being rejected by the natural test, resulting in less available information during filter updates.
+There are a couple of spikes in Down-position in section 3, and we generally observe good estimation of the NE-error, albeit with a couple of more prominent spikes in East-position error towards the end for FGO with Tukey.
+Given that this is one of the problematic areas, it may be that Tukey here has weighted these measurements more than the ESKF with the natural test or FGO with Geman-McClure, given the former has a binary cutoff point and the latter is far more aggressive in its de-weighting.

 The rapid yaw changes in segment 1 are challenging for all configurations, resulting in several spikes in estimation error wrapping around $\pm$\num{180}{\degree}, resulting in a large RMSE.
 However, we note that even before RTK is lost, the estimator is struggling with this manoeuvre, which may indicate that e.g., the gyroscope bias is not properly estimated.
 By incorporating information from, e.g., magnetometer aiding or using multiple PARS antennas on the drone, this issue may be mitigated.
-The roll angle is well-estimated, but for pitch, we observe a bias between the autopilot's and our estimate after the handover.
+The roll angle is well-estimated, but all estimators appear overconfident.
+For pitch, we observe a bias between the autopilot's and our estimate after the handover.
 A possible explanation may be misalignment in specified mounting angles of the PARS antenna array or a delay/time synchronisation issue in the AoA measurements or artefacts from the AoA estimation.
+We observe the same tight $3\sigma$-bounds as for roll (and yaw), which may indicate that the IMU measurement noise parameters are set lower than they should be, given the IMU is the only source of info for attitude after handover.